ScrutiNews/proposal/Scrutinews Proposal/README.md

 * [Appendix I: Project Rewards Tool](appendix-I-project-rewards-tool.md)<br/><br/>

 ## Document Updates
 Improvements to this document are welcome.
-Branch from master and submit a pull request.<br/><br/>
+Plaease branch from `master` and submit a pull request.<br/><br/>

 ## Working Title
 *ScrutiNews is a working title.
 News will be the first target for scrutiny, but ultimately the tools and methodologies created for ScrutiNews could be applied to any kind of content.
 ScrutiNews will suffice until someone thinks of a better name.*<br/><br/>